 Haggle on everything, the market traders will expect it and enjoy it, the best places to see are in fact the little side streets shooting off from the market, these are full of interesting items, including the Jade market.

-The Jade Market – a small cluster of stalls selling jade trinkets, carvings and jewelry, some of the stalls had some fantastic jade pieces on, make sure you look carefully, there are a few fakes in with the real stuff, most of it is genuine though.
+The Jade Market – a small cluster of stalls selling jade trinkets, carvings and jewellery, some of the stalls had some fantastic jade pieces on, make sure you look carefully, there are a few fakes in with the real stuff, most of it is genuine though.

-The Chinese deem Jade as a sacred gemstone which symbolizes purity, it is as precious to them as diamonds are to Westerners and is to be respected, although the stall holders will expect you to haggle for Jade too, do not offer ridiculously low prices for Jade as it will be seen as an insult.
+The Chinese deem Jade as a sacred gemstone which symbolises purity, it is as precious to them as diamonds are to Westerners and is to be respected, although the stall holders will expect you to haggle for Jade too, do not offer ridiculously low prices for Jade as it will be seen as an insult.

 Ap Liu Street Electronics Market -this market was great, a really cool place to see, just packed with electronic devices wall to wall and people walking around trying to sell watches, all palmed off as ‘genuine imitation’ Rolexes.
 Near to this area was a tailors and I had a smart jacket made and bought a kimono, which was so comfortable to wear.